 Believers live among them as "sojourners and pilgrims" (1 Peter 2'11) and have much the same basic needs as them.

 However, being holy and sanctified raises challenges for them.
 But Jesus encouraged His People:

 "These things I have spoken to you, that in Me you may have peace.
 In the world you will have tribulation; but be of good cheer, I have overcome the world," John 16'33.

 Paul could say of himself and Timothy:

 "... we conducted ourselves in the world in simplicity and godly sincerity, not with fleshly wisdom but by the grace of God," 2 Corinthians 1'12.

-The enemy lays traps to lure Believers into becoming comfortable among unbelievers and to all intents and purposes being one of them.
+But beware.
+The enemy lays traps to lure Believers into becoming comfortable among unbelievers and compromising.
+To all intents and purposes being no different.

 "... let a man examine himself, and so let him eat of the bread and drink of the cup".

 Take stock.
 Look around.
 Pray.
-Put God's Kingdom first.
-Hear the word of Christ and receive the blessings of holiness:
+Seek God's Kingdom first.
+Hear the word of Christ and receive His blessings of holiness:

 "Do not be unequally yoked together with unbelievers.
 For what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?